-The Police-Community Advisory Group is a group of seven people who:
+The Police-Community Advisory Group is a group of up to 10 Holly Springs residents who:

-- Serve as a liaison between the Police Department and the residents of the town and immediate surrounding areas;
+Serve as a liaison between the Police Department and the residents of the Town;

 Applications will be accepted annually from the second Monday in September through the second Friday of November and when vacancies occur.